phpmyadmin/phpmyadmin/config.rst

     * phpMyAdmin logs all commands which change the structure and/or data of the table and links these commands with the version number.

     Of course you can view the tracked changes.
-On the "Tracking" page a complete report is available for every version.
+On the :guilabel:`Tracking` page a complete report is available for every version.
 For the report you can use filters, for example you can get a list of statements within a date range.
 When you want to filter usernames you can enter \* for all names or you enter a list of names separated by ','.
 In addition you can export the (filtered) report to a file or to a temporary database.

     To allow the usage of this functionality: